Markmh03/DS-4002-CS3/README.md

 This contains the material for DS 4002 Project 3

 ## Section 1: Software and Platform Selection
-We used the Python language for all analysis and it was run on a local enviroment through Anacdonda and the code was wrote in VS code.
+We used the Python language for all analysis and it was run through UVA's Rivanna computer.
-For additional software we imported the python packages pandas, numpy, and json.
+For additional software we imported the python packages pandas, tensorflow, and matplotlib.
 We used Windows as our platform.

 ### Section 2: Map of Documentation